Tuesday, April 25, 2017COLUMBIA, Mo. – This may be the year for two cuttings of tall fescue hay. That’s good news.

 - IPM1006, Introduction to Crop Scouting

-- IPM1007, Practical Weed Science for the Field Scout: Corn and Soybean
+- IPM1007, Weed Identification and Herbicide Injury Guide for Corn and Soybean

 - IPM1016, Crop Nutrient Deficiencies and Toxicities